kherud/java-llama.cpp/README.md

 > [!IMPORTANT]
 > If you are running MacOS with Metal, you have to put the file `ggml-metal.metal` from `build/bin` in the same directory as the shared library.

-Depending on your platform, either:

-- Move the file then to the correct directory, e.g., `/usr/local/lib` for most linux distributions.
-If you're not sure where to put it, just run the code.
-Java will throw an error explaining where it looks.
-- Set the JVM option `-Djna.library.path="/path/to/library/"` (IDEs like IntelliJ make this easy)

 ## Documentation

 ### Inference